reissbaker/compo/NOTES.md

 copy the `extend` method.
 ES6 classes don't support class methods, and you don't want to write yourself into a corner on this: the library should be compatible with ES6.

+Components should fire events to a global event bus when they're initialized/destroyed, to make auto-registration less hacky and monkeypatchy.